Philio/PreferenceCompatExtended/README.md

 ## About

-An extension of the Preference support library that includes a NumberPicker dialog (no longer contains patches for Support library bugs as they've all been fixed).
+An extension of the Preference support library that originally fixed various bugs found in early versions (now all resolved).
+Currently includes a customisable NumberPickerPreference and TimePickerPreference.

 ![](https://raw.githubusercontent.com/Philio/PreferenceCompatExtended/master/side-by-side.png)